Unthrottled/blog/_drafts/2017-05-12-Distributed-Tracing.md

 This currently is all conjecture at the moment, just a bunch of guesses.
 There exits many cool tools and methodologies that allow for this kind of insight in place of, "well it could be this".
 **Knowing is way better than guessing!**

+One such technology is Twitter's [Zipkin](http://zipkin.io/) which is based off of Google's research, on tracing distributed infrastructure, [Dapper paper](https://research.google.com/pubs/pub36356.html).
+Now I have not read the entire paper as of yet.
+However, I am able to give you a synopsis of what I know, base off of use of Zipkin and presintations on such a subject.